Jesús Arriaga: Final arrest and death

-Soon after the arrest, Chucho was sent back to Belen Prison in Mexico City, but his wife and confiscated belongings remained in Querétaro.
+Soon after the arrest, Chucho was sent back to Belén Prison in Mexico City, but his wife and confiscated belongings remained in Querétaro.
 It was rumored that she was tortured in order to confess but that was never proven.

 Because of his previous escapes from Belen, it was decided to transfer Chucho to the San Juan de Ulúa fortress/prison in the port of Veracruz.
 In 1885, Chucho el Roto died at his prison but the cause of his death has been disputed.
 One story states that he died fighting with other prisoners.
 Another states that he was badly wounded in the leg trying to escape from this prison.
 After the escape he was tortured.
 The story goes on to say that after hearing about this, Chucho’s sister came to visit him in the prison.
 After asking for her forgiveness, he died.

 San Juan de Ulúa Prison had a reputation of being so bad that once a prisoner entered, he never left.
 This was mostly due to filthy conditions leading to death by disease.
-The El Monitor Republicano newspaper reported Chucho’s death in 1885, but demanded an inquiry to determine if he was beaten to death.
+The Monitor Republicano newspaper reported Chucho’s death in 1885, but demanded an inquiry to determine if he was beaten to death.
 The same paper briefly confirmed that dysentery was the cause of death one week later.

 His body was transferred to the docks in Veracruz but no one knows where he was buried.
 One story states that he was buried in Mexico City in an old cemetery which is now an ecological park.